44 Ferocious Waves Attacking Lighthouses - Part 2

 Sea Point Storm and wrote, “Pity that this came

-out blurred, but I was running at the time.
+out blurred, but I was running

 Foam monster attacking the public.”